AlibabaCloudDocs/nat/intl.en-US/Pricing/Purchase a NAT gateway.md

 2. On the **NAT Gateway** page, click **Create NAT Gateway**.

-3. The first time you purchase a NAT gateway, you must create a service-linked role for NAT Gateway.
+3. If this is the first time you purchase a NAT gateway, you must create a service-linked role for NAT Gateway.
 In the lower part of the **NAT Gateway \(Pay-As-You-Go\)** page, click **Create** in the Notes on Creating Service-linked Roles section.
 After a service-linked role is created, you can purchase a NAT gateway.

-4. On the **NAT Gateway \(Pay-As-You-Go\)** page, set the following parameters and click **Buy Now**.
+4. On the **NAT Gateway \(Pay-As-You-Go\)** page, set the following parameters and click **Buy Now**:

     -   **Region and Zone**: Select the region where you want to deploy the NAT gateway.
     -   **Zone**: Select the zone where you want to deploy the NAT gateway.